Key Takeaways

 1. Career Goals

 The choice between MBBS and MD should be made based on your career goals.
 If you aspire to become a medical practitioner practicing allopathic medicine, then MBBS is the right choice.
-On the other hand, if you wish to advance your career in medicine, conduct research, or become a specialist in a particular area of medicine, then MD is the right choice for you.
+On the other hand, if you wish to advance your career in medicine, or explore medical research careers, or become a specialist in a particular area of medicine, then MD is the right choice for you.

 2. Educational Preferences